2022 Baltic Sea Cessna Citation II crash: Aircraft

 The aircraft involved in the accident was a 43-year-old Cessna 551 Citation II built in 1979, with manufacturer serial number 551-0021, registered as OE-FGR.
 The aircraft was powered by two Pratt & Whitney JT15D-4 engines and did not have a flight data recorder.
 Since July 2020, it was owned and operated by GG Rent.

 Passengers and crew

-Reportedly, four people from Germany were on board: Karl-Peter Griesemann (who has been confirmed as the pilot of the aircraft), his wife Juliane, their daughter Lisa (who also carried a pilot's licence), and her boyfriend Paul.
-Experts have proposed that the drop in pressure likely caused the pilot and passengers to lose consciousness, as seen in the 1999 South Dakota Learjet crash, the 2000 Australia Beechcraft King Air crash, and the Helios Airways Flight 522.
+Four people from Germany were on board: pilot Karl-Peter Griesemann, his wife Juliane, their daughter Lisa (also a licensed pilot), and her boyfriend Paul.
+The drop in pressure caused the pilot and passengers to lose consciousness.
 The aircraft's operator was GG Rent GmbH, based in Bergisch Gladbach, located to the east of Cologne, Germany.

 On 6 September, Mayor of Cologne Henriette Reker commented on the Griesemann family's misfortune and offered condolences.